 HiL tests with a virtual prototype enable early and systematic testing.
 This allows you to detect problems and errors early in the development process.
 Not just on the test bench in the laboratory or in the field at the customer.

-With the simulation models as virtual prototypes, regulations can be tested from the first idea to the final version, allowing software and engineering teams to work in parallel.
+With the simulation models as virtual prototypes, control algorithms can be tested from the first idea to the final version, allowing software and engineering teams to work in parallel.
 This saves time and enables shorter development cycles.

 To support technical sales at NEUMAN & ESSER, we have developed a customized web-based application for the dynamic simulation of hydrogen refueling stations.